koffi-ndri/Tech_Buddy/README.md

 - /api/multipleVideosUpload: used to upload multiple videos
 - /api/retrieveImages: used to retrieve images from Cloudinary
 - /api/retrieveVideos: used to retrieve videos from Cloudinary

+Each of the last six endpoints have their corresponding unit tests and they are tested in case of success, of server error and of accessibility.

+#Modules and middlewares used

+These are the modules and middlewares used for this project:

+- express
+- cloudinary
+- multer
+- mocha and chai
+- mongoose
+-